amateescu/search_api_solr/README.txt

 3. Adjust all solr text files to your needs at admin/settings/apachesolr/multilingual

-4. Download complete configuration at admin/settings/apachesolr/schema_generator
+4. Download apachesolr_unique_language_config.zip at
+   admin/settings/apachesolr/schema_generator

-5. Extract apachesolr_multilingual_conf.zip to your solr
+5. Extract apachesolr_unique_language_config.zip to your solr
    conf directory and restart solr

 6. "Re-index all content" at settings/apachesolr/index.